yuan25j/portfolio/README.md

 ## About Me

-I am a MS/BS Computer Science student at UNC Chapel Hill with a strong background in software engineering and cloud technologies.
+I am a MS Computer Science student at UNC Chapel Hill with a strong background in software engineering and cloud technologies.
 I'm passionate about building innovative solutions that solve real-world problems.

 With experience at Truist Financial as a Software Engineering Intern and as a Teaching Assistant at UNC Computer Science Department, I've developed skills in web development, cloud architecture, and data science.